carpentries/instructor-training/_extras/training_calendar.md

 All trainings are offered online from 9 am to 5 pm in the time zone noted.
 You do not need to be in the same time zone yourself but need to accommodate that time zone.

-Training dates for September - December will be announced in August 2018.
+Training dates for early 2019 will be announced in December 2018.

 # North America